ch3njust1n/conference_metadata_tools/README.md

-# conference_metadata_tools
+# conference_metadata
-Tool for scraping ml conference websites
+Repo for storing conference meta data in lieu of a real API :p